 It opens up the intriguing possibility of being able to identify potential expenses fraud before it happened.
 It would provide finance teams with a heat map of an organisation, identifying the ‘hot’ and ‘cold’ risk areas.

 Where the risks are highest, actions could be taken to deal with any underlying problems and to ensure that compliance procedures are robust enough to cope with the threat.

-Find out how webexpenses can help your organisation to take back control of employee expenses here.
+Find out how Webexpenses can help your business to take back control of employee expenses here.